CVE-2024-12225 Overview

 Indicators of Compromise

-- Unexpected authentication requests to default WebAuthn endpoints such as /q/webauthn/login or /q/webauthn/register
+- Unexpected HTTP requests to default WebAuthn paths such as /q/webauthn/login and /q/webauthn/register from external sources

 Detection Strategies